Skip to main content

 OUTCOMES:

-This project anticipates improving code consistency, establishing awareness of current conditions, developing relationships with owners and managers of short- and long-term rental properties, and confirming operational standards for existing and preparing for additional short-term rental properties in advance of the 2026 World Cup.
+This project anticipates improving code consistency, establishing awareness of current conditions, developing relationships with owners and managers of short-term rental properties, and confirming operational standards for existing and preparing for additional short-term rental properties in advance of the 2026 World Cup.

 COMMUNITY/STAKEHOLDER OUTREACH AND INVOLVEMENT: